study-ORCATech-cloud/cicd-labs/ArgoCD/LAB06-Secrets-Integration/LAB.md

       # Copy the insecure secret example (for demonstration)
       cp ../path-to-cicd-labs/ArgoCD/LAB06-Secrets-Integration/secrets-app/regular-secret.yaml ./regular-secret.yaml
       ```
-   b.
-Review the files - the deployment demonstrates different ways secrets can be used in applications
+   * Review the files - the deployment demonstrates different ways secrets can be used in applications
-   c. **Important**: Do NOT commit the regular-secret.yaml yet - we'll use it to understand the security problem first
+   * **Important**: Do NOT commit the regular-secret.yaml yet - we'll use it to understand the security problem first

 **3. Examine the Security Problem:**
-   a.
-Open `regular-secret.yaml` and examine its contents
+   * Open `regular-secret.yaml` and examine its contents
-   b.
-Notice the base64 encoded values in the `data` section
+   * Notice the base64 encoded values in the `data` section
-   c.
-Decode one of the secrets to see the problem:
+   * Decode one of the secrets to see the problem:
       ```bash
       echo "cGFzc3dvcmQxMjM=" | base64 -d
       ```
-   d.
-You should see "password123" - this demonstrates that base64 is NOT encryption!
+   * You should see "password123" - this demonstrates that base64 is NOT encryption!
-   e. **This is why we cannot store regular Kubernetes secrets in Git repositories**
+   * **This is why we cannot store regular Kubernetes secrets in Git repositories**

 **4. Create Kubernetes Namespace:**
    ```bash